Students present experiential research project findings at Mayo Clinic

-The CSB and SJU students worked on a project on campus throughout the 2014-15 academic year, and presented their findings in March at Mayo Clinic in Rochester, Minn., and in a written report.
+The CSB and SJU students in teams of four worked on two projects on campus throughout the 2015-16 academic year, and presented their findings in March at Mayo Clinic in Rochester, Minnesota, and in a written report.
 On average, each student put in roughly 150 hours of work during the program.

 Support and praise from advisers

-They were supported by Tim Koerner, current MBA student at Augsburg College.
-Lisa Lindgren, associate professor of global business leadership; and Jennifer Schaefer, assistant professor of biology, served as project advisers.
-Laura Hammond, assistant director of experiential learning and community engagement, provided administrative support.
+They were supported by Nicholas Fahey and Rima D'Costa, current MBA students at the University of St. Thomas.
+CSB and SJU faculty members Lisa Lindgren, associate professor of global business leadership; Jennifer Schaefer, assistant professor of biology; and Greg Taft, visiting associate professor of physics, served as project advisers.
+Laura Hammond, assistant director of experiential learning and community engagement at CSB and SJU, provided administrative support.

 The program was designed in 2006 by John Meslow, a retired Medtronic executive.
 Together with Mayo Clinic Ventures and the Minnesota Private College Council (MPCC), Meslow created an innovative model for student experiential learning.

-In total, there were 11 presentations over two days by MPCC member institutions.
+In total, there were 12 presentations over three days by MPCC member institutions.